 Problem Statement 1: Richland High School has experienced a fast change in our demographics and we want to ensure that those students needs are being addressed.
 We need to adjust our teaching to the students we have.
-Root Cause: Shift in demographics.
+Root Cause: A rapid change in demographics at Richland High School could be due to economic shifts, new housing developments, increased immigration, or changes in community services affecting local population movement.